jmwalls/jmwalls.github.io/src/posts/setup.md

 below).
 In the spirit of keeping it simple, styling is vanilla [Bootstrap](https://getbootstrap.com/) CSS.

-11ty is uses PrizmJS under the hood to provide styling for code blocks including syntax highlighting.
+11ty uses PrizmJS under the hood to provide styling for code blocks including syntax highlighting.

 ```py